ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

 : This tool is used to pass all python code within notebooks through code formatting.
 At present, this still uses the `black` code formatter and not `ruff-format` as above.

+`codespell`
+: This tool checks files for common mis-spellings of words.
+If `codespell` complains about a word that you think is correct, you can add it to `.codespellignore.txt`.

 ### Output and configuration

 When `pre-commit` runs, you may see some lines about package installation and update,